Travel guide

 eSIM in Doha: Internet as soon as you land at Hamad Airport

-If you have a layover or spend a few days in the capital of Qatar, an eSIM for Doha activated before you leave home gives you internet as soon as you land at Hamad Airport, without looking for counters or struggling with a local SIM.
-Here we tell you how many GB make sense for a short trip, what to expect from coverage in the city, and why buying the Qatar plan covers Doha and the rest of the country.
+If you have a layover or spend a few days in Qatar's capital, an eSIM for Doha activated before leaving home gives you internet as soon as you land at Hamad Airport, without looking for counters or struggling with a local SIM.
+Here's how much data makes sense for a short trip, what to expect from coverage in the city, and why buying the Qatar plan covers Doha and the rest of the country.

-Do you need an eSIM just for Doha?
+Do you need an eSIM only for Doha?

-For Doha, a country (Qatar) eSIM will work: the city does not have its own plan, so you buy the Qatar plan and it works throughout its geography.
-With an eSIM, you have your data prepared from your home country and you connect upon landing, without paying for roaming or relying on hotel Wi-Fi.
+For Doha, a country (Qatar) eSIM is sufficient: the city does not have its own plan, so you buy Qatar's and it works throughout its geography.
+With an eSIM, you have your data ready from home and connect upon landing, without paying for roaming or relying on hotel Wi-Fi.

 eSIM in Doha: internet as soon as you land at Hamad Airport